 ‘Twas the week before Halloween, when all thought the blog, not a creature was stirring, not even a (rabid) dog…’

-To kick start our regular Saturday road trips, I suggested that LT might like to take his new camera out and get some shots of a building I’d found on t’internet while researching spooky sites in North Wales.
-I didn’t tell him exactly what is was, but he tends to forget a lot of what I say to him anyway, so I guessed it didn’t really matter.
+To kick start our regular Saturday road trips, I suggested that LT might like to take his new camera out and get some shots of a building I’d found on t’internet while researching spooky sites.
+I found North Wales Hospital, which was the spooky pick of the bunch.

 What I’d found was the history of North Wales Hospital aka Denbigh Mental Asylum and, being a fan of anything dark and eerie, added to the fact that it was little more than an hour from home, I just had to see it with my own eyes.
 And so off we went…

 Denbigh Asylum is located, rather unsurprisingly, on the outskirts of the town centre of Denbigh and was designed by Thomas Full James and completed in 1848.
 The hospital could house up to 200 patients and is a Grade 11 Listed building.

 |You can’t help but wonder what went on within these walls|

 The hospital fully closed in 1995 and has slowly descended into the ruined and rather dilapidated shell it now is.
 I’ve seen pictures of how it used to look and it was, and still is, a truly beautiful building.
 It’s so grand and has such an imposing presence, that it’s hard to believe it’s been left to deteriorate.